Abbotts Hall Farm

 Mouse over links for pictures; click for detail page.

 This coastal farm was bought by Essex Wildlife Trust in 2000.
-It is the Trust's headquarters, and also a working farm rich in wildlife and a demonstration site for sustainable coastal defence.
+It is the Trust's headquarters, and also a demonstration site for sustainable coastal defence.

 For over 30 years the previous cropping regime was dominated by wheat.
 Now the Trust is growing a wide range of crops, including wild bird seed mixes.